 Patio Installation

-Similar to installing a deck, the first step of installing a patio is to map out where your patio is going to go and calculate the amount of materials you will need.
-However, this is where the similarities end, as preparing your ground for a patio installation can get very messy very quickly!
+The first step of installing a patio is to map out where your patio is going to go and calculate the amount of materials you will need.
+However, this is where the similarities end, as preparing your ground for a patio installation can get very messy very quickly.

 That’s because the ground will need to be completely level, and drainage will also need to be factored in.
 The work will usually involve digging out the top layers of the ground before concrete is mixed and applied to the ground, ready for the patio slabs to be placed on top.